Teyymour/Short-Vol-ML/README.md

 The histogram shows us that the VIX1D most often overestimates realized volatility by 0.3%-0.5%.
 The mean overestimation when it does overestimate is ~0.36%.
 The mean including the times where it underestimates is ~0.18%

-Again, we want to be close enough to the money such that our collected premium will be substantial enough.
+Again, we want to be close enough to the money in order for our collected premium to be large enough.
 Now knowing that the VIX1D tends to overestimate realized volatility quite often and substantially, we'll take a rather aggressive apporach and discount the implied move every day by 50%.
 For example, if the VIX1D implies a 100 basis point move, the strike of our short contract will be as close to 50 bps away from the current price as possible.
+We purchase a long contract 1 strike further out of the money than the short strike to hedge (giving us our "spread"), and that's our trade for the day.

+# Base Strategy Backtest

 Many refer to this type of strategy as  “picking pennies up in front of a steamroller” because it has quite a high win rate but outsized losses.
 In our case, we see that since the beginning of our testing period, we’ve won __% of the time.
 However, a corollary of such a high win rate is that the risk profile of this strategy is roughly 1:4, meaning that a single loss negates 4 wins.